mikkihugo/claude-yolt/README.md

 sudo reboot
 ```

+## CI/CD Features

+This project includes GitHub Actions workflows that can use AI for:
+- Code review and analysis
+- Security vulnerability detection
+- Performance optimization suggestions
+- Bug hunting

+**No API key required!** Workflows will use:
+1. Free models (Gemini Flash via aider)
+2. OpenRouter (if `OPENROUTER_API_KEY` secret is set)
+3. Static analysis tools as fallback

 ## License

 MIT - But seriously, this is a bug demonstration tool.
 Do not use in production.